petershin/liferay-learn/docs/dxp/latest/en/process-automation/forms/dynamic-data-lists/getting-started-with-dynamic-data-lists.md

 Dynamic Data Lists is deprecated as of Liferay DXP 7.3.
 It is replaced by [Objects](../../../building-applications/objects.md).
 ```

 Dynamic data lists display forms created from field sets called data definitions.
 Data definitions consist of a form's field types (e.g., text, boolean, date, radio buttons, selector menus, etc.) and those fields' labels and settings.
 Data definitions effectively serve as data models for a dynamic data list.
-For example, you could create a data definition with three fields for conference registration: one for a user's name, one for their email address, and a dropdown list for t-shirt size.
+For example, you could create a data definition with three fields for conference registration: one for users' names, one for their email addresses, and a drop-down list for t-shirt size.
 This data definition could then be used for every conference registration form you create.

 ![Example of conference registration forms with data lists](./getting-started-with-dynamic-data-lists/images/01.png)